Chassis - Tubular Backbone

 Again, our expert masters of GRP worked their magic and brought to life the GD427 Mk4, a wider more aggressive model that allows greater levels of cabin space.

 In 2004, development was completed for the introduction of the GDT70, a modern interpretation of the legendary 1965 Can-Am Lola T70.
 Not intended to be an exact replica because of the constraints necessary to meet SVA and now IVA, however, the GDT70 is no less formidable.

 Slight alterations were made by the Gardner Douglas wizards to enhance the overall appearance and suit the new chassis better, without diluting the exotic charm created by Lola.

 As Gardner Douglas develops, new styling techniques have been adopted; the inclusion of Computer-Aided-Design (CAD), aerodynamic analysis and CNC milling.

 CAD software allows incredibly accurate and detailed models to be built in the virtual world; conceived, analysed, altered, tested and perfected…all before any tools are picked up!

 The future looks bright and diverse here at Gardner Douglas, with exciting new projects underway and strong design directions thought out.
 An example of this is a hard top for the T70; sectional, convertible, practical but stylish, a must for any T70 owner.
-Thanks to the use of CAD, the roof can be designed and tested in 3D and modelled using milling machines.
+Thanks to the use of CAD, the roof was designed and tested in 3D and modelled using milling machines.